pbeck6/nfl-payroll/README.md

 # NFL Payroll

 ## - When working on FLIP server, need to use nvm to update Node to latest version, or at least v16.5.0.
-This is necessary for express-handlebars

-## - app.js is missing a db-connector.js file, identical to the file for Task 1, that specifies the user's MariaDB login credentials, which should be stored and kept on local machine to separate credentials and port number
+## - app.js needs a db-connector.js file; make a copy of db-template.js, fill in credentials, and rename to db-connector.js. gitignore will ensure credentials are not uploaded to the shared repo on push.

+## - mySQL does not like us using the name `position`, as it appears to be a reserved word.
+Must use back-ticks whenever referencing `position` otherwise mySQL will throw a fit.